-7. DESIGN IMPLICATIONS
+DESIGN IMPLICATIONS

-- p0315 Our findings provide several insights into redesigning medical information systems from a socio-technical perspective.
-First, it shows it is necessary to consider the organizational incentives for all of the stakeholders.
-In this setting, it was clear that pain medicine abuse is acerbated by the ED doctors' tendency to move patients through as quickly as possible.
-Technically, providing all doctors convenient access to critical information about patients is also important.
-For example, many US states have now implemented patient registry systems that maintain a comprehensive list of patients' prescriptions.
-This list is accessible to licensed physicians free of charge; integrating such information directly into EHRs could help address the issue of information visibility. - p0320 Second, this study highlights the need for a technical capability of documenting psychosocial information-this would allow clinicians to consider the "whole" of a patient.
-This psychosocial information is often perceived as "informal" when definitive evidence is not yet available.
-EHR systems, such as e-Care, are not only designed to support care processes but also to focus on the capture of billable, "medicalized" information.
-As we have seen, EHR systems lack the ability to document and use "informal" and provisional information, as argued in Hardstone et al. (2004), particularly the information that sheds important light on patients' psychosocial issues.
-In our site, such information was then communicated only verbally and therefore not communicated to the next team effectively. - p0325 Third, our study also suggests the importance of considering information's long-term use more broadly.
-At this site, understanding the patient from a long-term perspective is far too difficult due in part to the technical difficulties of reusing patients' medical records across multiple episodes.
+Our findings may provide valuable insights into redesigning electronic medical records.
+First, it is clear that the specific problem of pain medicine abuse is acerbated by the ED doctors' tendency to move patients through as quickly as possible.
+Organizationally, reconsidering their incentives, or creating a program by which they can hand off these patients without admitting them is warranted.
+Technically, providing all doctors convenient access to critical information is a prerequisite for enabling such organizational change.
+For example, many U.S. states have now implemented patient registry systems that maintain a comprehensive list of patients' prescriptions.
+This list is accessible to licensed physicians free of charge; however, it cannot be retrieved without considerable effort (e.g., logging into a separate state-owned system and searching for the patient).
+Integrating such information directly into EHRs could help address the issue of information visibility.

+Second, this study highlights the need for the technical capability of documenting psychosocial information - which is often perceived as 'informal' when definitive evidence is not yet available.
+The current generation of EHR systems, such as eCare, is not only designed to support care processes but also to focus on the capture of billable, 'medicalized' information.
+The EHR systems lack the ability to document and use 'informal' and provisional information, as argued in [9], particularly the information that sheds important light on patients' psychosocial issues.
+In our site, because of the inadequate technical capability, such information was then communicated only verbally and therefore not communicated to the next team effectively.

+Third, our study also suggests the importance of considering information long-term use more broadly.
+At this site, understanding the patient from a long-term perspective is too difficult due in part to the technical difficulties of reusing patients' medical records across multiple episodes.
 When information reuse occurs within an episode, clinicians need explanatory details to help them understand the current trajectory; when it occurs across episodes, they need to know key issues about the patient.
-This was reflected in case 1 when the doctor had to read an immense volume of past records, line by line, in order to identify the information she needed.
-This reiterates the need for mindful consideration when constructing medical records for multiple purposes.
-An EHR system should be designed to facilitate the clinical work in a nuanced way (i.e., process-centered representation) while simultaneously preparing information of high value about the patient for long-term reuse (i.e., patient-centered representation). - s0075 p0330 This field-based study describes doctors' use and documentation of medical information, in particular, psychosocial information.
-We found that doctors documented a considerable amount of psychosocial information in the EHR.
-Yet, we also noted that such information was only recorded selectively, with a "medicalized" view of appropriate information being a key contributing factor.
-As well, our study showed how problematic and missing representations of a patient seriously affect work activities for the medical team and for a patient's care, especially for chronic conditions.
-We accordingly suggest that electronic systems in health care should be designed to support both representations of medical processes and of the patient.
+This was reflected in Case 1 when the doctor had to read an immense volume of past records, line by line, in order to identify the information she needed.
+This reiterates the need for mindful considerations when constructing medical records for multiple purposes.
+An EHR system should be designed to facilitate the clinical work in a nuanced way (i.e. process-centered representation) while simultaneously preparing information of high value about the patient for long-term reuse (i.e. patient-centered representation).

-8. CONCLUSIONS
+CONCLUSIONS